 Many wonderful people.
 One Bruno.

 Technically, Bruno is our founder and president—who confusingly answers to Elliot.
-More to the point, Bruno is a “family” of amazing people who’ve been in the construction biz for ages.
+More to the point, Bruno is a “family” of more than 30 of the kindest and most caring people in the biz.
 We love what we do, and we believe great work comes from great relationships.

 Founder & President

 Elliot MacNeil is, and always has been, the consummate builder.
 These days, he’s a builder of brands.
 Of buildings.
 Of cities.
 And as a seven-year old, he was a builder of his own trucking company.
 Ummm?
 If you sat down for a beer with him, you’ll get the full story.

 Elliot’s a Cape Breton country boy turned city entrepreneur.
 As founder and president of Bruno, he helps bring bold and custom spaces and buildings to life for clients across HRM.
 And since Bruno’s HQ is in downtown Dartmouth, he’s thrilled to see his side of the harbour being transformed—business by business, building by building.
 No matter which passion he’s nurturing, he’s all-in, and all about the people he works with.
 Strong relationships underpin it all.